What is the Myers-Briggs Type Indicator (MBTI)?

 4. Lifestyle: Judging (J) vs. Perceiving (P)

-The MBTI letters represent preferences for recharging, learning, decision-making, and general lifestyle:1
+The MBTI personality test assigns letters that represent preferences for recharging, learning, decision-making, and general lifestyle:1

 The distribution of MBTI types in the United States, as of 2024, was as follows:2